Understanding the Lasting Impact of Childhood Trauma

 Trauma and Communication

-One of the most challenging impacts of childhood trauma is how it shapes communication.
-Some people struggle to express needs because they were taught early on that their feelings were irrelevant or unsafe.
-Others may become reactive or defensive because they expect criticism or conflict.
+Childhood trauma often affects communication.
+Some adults struggle to express needs because they learned early on that their feelings were unsafe.
+Others may become defensive because they expect criticism or rejection.

 Common patterns include: